bitsblocks/crypto-bubbles/index.md

 greater initial stake – and Ethereum is massively concentrated in ownership of ETH – will get a greater stake over time.
 So the problems of oligopolistic cartelization of mining power that is already very serious in PoW will become exponentially worse in PoS.

-More generally, while cryptography scientists are busy inventing every day another "consensus" mechanism and there are dozens of new ones after PoW and PoS and their variant the reality is that – given Buterin’s inconsistent trinity it will never be possible to create a consensus mechanism that is scalable while also being decentralized and secure.
+More generally, while cryptography scientists are busy inventing every day another "consensus" mechanism and there are dozens of new ones after PoW and PoS and their variant the reality is that – given Buterin's inconsistent trinity it will never be possible to create a consensus mechanism that is scalable while also being decentralized and secure.

 One solution to the problem of scalability is to use many alt-coins rather than increasing the block size of each blockchain; but that